American herring gull: Distribution and habitat

-The breeding range extends across the northern part of North America from central and southern Alaska to the Great Lakes and north-east coast of the United States from Maine south to North Carolina.
+The breeding range extends across the northern part of North America from central and southern Alaska to the Great Lakes and the northeast coast of the United States from Maine south to North Carolina.
 It breeds over most of Canada apart from the southwest and Arctic regions.

-Birds are present all year in southern Alaska, the Great Lakes and north-east USA but most birds winter to the south of the breeding range as far as Mexico with small numbers reaching Hawaii, Central America and the West Indies.
+Birds are present all year in southern Alaska, the Great Lakes, and the north-east USA, but most birds winter to the south of the breeding range as far as Mexico with small numbers reaching Hawaii, Central America and the West Indies.
 Vagrants have reached Colombia and Venezuela and there is a report from Ecuador and another from Peru.
 The first European record was of a bird ringed in New Brunswick which was caught on a boat in Spanish waters in 1937 and there have been a number of additional records from Western Europe since 1990.
 The first British record was in 1994 in Cheshire.

 It usually nests in colonies near water on coasts, islands, and cliffs.
 It also nests on rooftops in some cities.
 It feeds at sea and on beaches, mudflats, lakes, rivers, fields, and refuse dumps.
 It roosts in open areas close to feeding sites.